 In junior high, while my friends were trying out for Little League, I was trying out for Junior Theater.
-(I actually wrote a play about Admiral John Paul Jones that was performed at a school assembly.)
+(I actually wrote a play about Admiral John Paul Jones that was performed at an elementary school assembly.
+A playwright by fourth grade!)
 While my friends were outside hunting and fishing, I was inside reading the World Book Encyclopedia.
 (Yep, one summer I read it from Aachen to Zymurgy.)

 In high school, I excelled in writing.
 I wrote my first book as a junior.
 And, as a senior, while the “jocks” were tackling each other and then showering together, I was editor of the school newspaper with a staff of good-looking, good-smelling girls.
 I even dated the head cheerleader, but I never, ever felt like a “real” guy.

 And apparently, I was showing up on some adults’ gaydar.
 One summer, a public school music teacher invited me to join him at a local nudist colony.
 I suspect he didn’t think I simply would enjoy some sun and volleyball.